Jaewon30/FTS-Control-and-Data-Visualization/README.md

 ## Internship Project Description

-As an intern at NASA Goddard Space Flight Center, I was helping to commission a Fourier Transform Spectrometer with a cryogenic bolometer system as the detector.
+As an intern at NASA Goddard Space Flight Center, I helped to commission a Fourier Transform Spectrometer with a cryogenic bolometer system as the detector.
 My primary task was to develop software for controlling the FTS and analyzing/visualizing the collected data.
 This software facilitates the control and data collection necessary for the FTS operations.

 ## Project Date

 **Date:** July 2024

+## Background

+For this project, the Fourier-Transform Spectrometer was designed as an instrument to analyze the spectral properties of microwave and sub-millimeter radiation.
+It employs a system of mirrors, with one mirror being movable and the others fixed.
+When a beam of radiation enters the FTS, it is divided into equal parts by polarizing wire grids.
+The movable mirror introduces a precise delay in the path of certain wavelengths, leading to wave interference patterns.
+This setup, along with the fixed mirrors, selectively allows specific wavelengths to pass through while blocking others, creating a detailed interferogram as raw data.

+By applying a Fourier Transform to this interferogram, the raw data is converted into a spectrum that reveals the individual wavelength components of the radiation.
+In this project, data acquisition is achieved through the LabJack U6 device, which reads the analog output from a cryogenic bolometer.
+The bolometer, connected to the LabJack U6, detects the radiation from the FTS and produces the resulting analog signals.
+Additionally, the Zaber X-MCB1 motor controller is employed to precisely control the movement of the mirror within the FTS, which is essential for generating interferograms.

 ## Hardware Components